FbW43-2/bdl02_Eduarte_git_cheatsheet/README.md

 2. Merge the changes from the source branch (the one where we committed our changes on) with:
     `git merge my-username/source-branch`

-Save our changes to the server
+3. Save our changes to the server:
-3. `git push`
+    `git push`